nathanmcmillan/hymn-lang/README.md

 ## Notes

-1. Using a macro READ_BYTE instead of an inline functions slightly improves performance
+1. Using a macro READ_BYTE instead of an inline functions improves performance
-1. Using an instruction pointer rather than index significantly improves performance
+1. Using an instruction pointer rather than index improves performance
-1. Using computed goto statements instead of a big switch significantly impproves performance.
-But it is not ISO C
+1. Using computed goto instead of a switch does not always impprove performance